 Organised crime groups rely on money laundering as a way of legitimising or hiding proceeds or instruments of crime.
-It blends criminal and legitimate activities, and stretches across areas as diverse as mainstream banking, gambling, shares and stocks, artwork, jewellery and real estate.
+Money laundering blends criminal and legitimate activities, and stretches across areas as diverse as mainstream banking, gambling, shares and stocks, artwork, jewellery and real estate.

 Money laundering is the common element in almost all serious and organised crime.
 It enables criminals to hide and accumulate wealth, avoid prosecution, evade taxes and fund further criminal activity.

-The following strategies may be used by criminals to launder money:
+Criminals may use the following strategies to launder money:

 - breaking up large amounts of cash and depositing it into bank accounts, or buying money orders or cheques and depositing them into other accounts in an effort to place money in the financial system without arousing suspicion